riboviz/riboviz/docs/run-vignette.md

 **Ribosomal RNA (rRNA) contaminants to remove**

-Selected `RDN-n-n` sequences were copied and pasted from the file `rna_coding_R64-1-1_20110203.fasta` found in the file [genome release R64-1-1](https://downloads.yeastgenome.org/sequence/S288C_reference/genome_releases/S288C_reference_genome_R64-1-1_20110203.tgz) from the [Saccharomyces Genome Database](https://www.yeastgenome.org/) (note that this is one release earlier from that cited above).
+Selected `RDN-n-n` sequences were copied and pasted from the file `rna_coding_R64-1-1_20110203.fasta` found in the file [genome release R64-1-1](https://downloads.yeastgenome.org/sequence/S288C_reference/genome_releases/S288C_reference_genome_R64-1-1_20110203.tgz) from the [Saccharomyces Genome Database](https://www.yeastgenome.org/) (note that this is one release earlier from that cited in [Organism-specific data](#organism-specific-data) above).
 The resulting file was:

 * `vignette/input/yeast_rRNA_R64-1-1.fa`: rRNA sequences to avoid aligning to.